lambotpm/pvpguide/Guide.md

 #### Row 7
 ![Talent row7](img/talent7.png)

 **Always take -** *Grace*.
-This is a straight 30% buff to throughput for the majority of your heals in PvP, and works on the vast majority of healing you will do in an arena match.
+This is a straight 30% buff to throughput for the majority of your heals in PvP.
+There is no reason to consider the other two talents for 3v3 arena.

 ### PvP Standard talents
 [TL;DR: This is the default talent loadout.](http://www.wowhead.com/honor-calc/priest/discipline/Jmo)